1. The Support Dilemma: Why This Question Arises

 | Annual Cost | ~22% of licence value (+5-8% annual increases) | ~50% of Oracle’s fee (often fixed year-to-year) |

-| Patches & Updates | Full access to Oracle patches, bug fixes, security updates, and new releases | No Oracle-supplied patches; provider delivers own fixes, workarounds, and regulatory updates |
+| Patches and Updates | Full access to Oracle patches, bug fixes, security updates, and new releases | No Oracle-supplied patches; provider delivers own fixes, workarounds, and regulatory updates |

-| Support Timeline | Limited: after 5 years may need upgrade or pay for extended support; after 8+ years only "Sustaining Support" | Indefinite support for legacy versions — no mandatory end-of-support date |
+| Support Timeline | Limited: after 5 years may need upgrade or pay for extended support; after 8+ years only “Sustaining Support” | Indefinite support for legacy versions.
+No mandatory end-of-support date. |

-| Upgrade Rights | Rights to upgrade to latest Oracle version at no new licence cost while on support | No automatic rights to new Oracle versions; you'd need to re-enrol in Oracle support to upgrade |
+| Upgrade Rights | Rights to upgrade to latest Oracle version at no new licence cost while on support | No automatic rights to new Oracle versions; you would need to re-enrol in Oracle support to upgrade |

 | Service Model | Global support centre, multi-tier escalation, scripted solutions, little help on customisations | Dedicated senior engineers, fast response, hands-on troubleshooting including customisations |